-Street publications are independent newspapers and magazines that provide employment opportunities for people experiencing poverty and homelessness.
+Street publications are independent newspapers and magazines that provide unique employment opportunities for people experiencing poverty and homelessness.
 Vendors buy copies at a price of 50% or lower than the cover price, then sell them, keeping the proceeds.
 In addition to employment, many INSP members offer their vendors ongoing social support.

-INSP supports the sustainability of its members through a news service that provides free stories and editorial support to members, in order to build their capacity and increase sales so that thousands of homeless vendors - 200,000 so far - can improve their lives.
+INSP supports the sustainability of its members through a news service that provides free stories and editorial support to members, in order to build their capacity and increase their sales so that thousands of homeless vendors - 200,000 so far - can improve their lives.

 INSP stories highlight social injustice and human rights issues and have been republished by - among others - The Guardian, Scotland on Sunday, The Herald, Sunday Herald, Al Jazeera and the BBC.
 (For more info on INSP please visit - www.street-papers.org)